 - playing outside, exercising, etc.

-Large motor skill development require that children move.
+Large motor skill development requires that children move.
 Sitting around all day is perhaps one of the most detrimental side effects of the cyberage.

 Point 5: Model life balance.